 Household survey to gauge prevalence of COVID-19 begins

-New Delhi, May 13: The Indian Council of Medical Research is conducting a house-hold level antibody testing of 24,000 adults in select districts.
+New Delhi, May 13: The Indian Council of Medical Research is conducting a house-hold level antibody testing of 24,000 adults in selected districts.

-This exercise is being conducted to estimate the prevalence of COVID-19 infection among the people.
+This exercise is being conducted to estimate the prevalence of COVID-19 infection among people.

 The survey will be based on random samples collected from 69 districts of 21 states in India.